ALL

 How do I replace or clean my fridge and freezer?

-Contact your insurance company to see if you need to replace your fridge or freezer and if you have coverage for this.
-Follow your local guidelines for what to do with your old fridge and freezer if you need to dispose of them.
+• Contact your insurance company to determine if you need to replace your fridge or freezer and whether you have coverage for this.

 Your fridge or freezer may have gone without power for some time and may smell.
 If you are keeping your fridge or freezer, clean, disinfect, and deodorize them once you have thrown out all of the unsafe or spoiled food.
 To do this: